 |Leavers after 5 April 2012||4.75% p.a.|

-Another historic method is ‘limited rate revaluation’ where the increase is also linked to the rise in the National Average Earnings index over the period from a member’s date of leaving and retirement, but limited to a maximum 5% per annum over the whole period.
+Another historic method is ‘limited rate revaluation’ where the increase is also linked to the rise in the National Average Earnings index over the period from a member’s date of leaving and retirement, but limited to a maximum of 5% per annum over the whole period.
 A Limited Revaluation Premium was paid to NICO to reflect the difference between limited rate and full rate revaluation.
 Limited rate revaluation was abolished from 6 April 1997.

 GMPs receive an increase on every 6 April from date of leaving to retirement, but not including the 6 April immediately prior to GMP age (65 for men, 60 for women).